2. Pads, helmets and batting gloves are not required. Non marking footwear must be

 19. Batters may be out as for normal cricket including deliberate LBW.

-21. Six runs will be scored if the ball directly hits the rear boundary wall after
+21. Six runs will be scored if the ball (hit by a batter) crosses the rear boundary

-22. Four runs will be scored if the ball directly hits the rear boundary wall or
+22. Four runs will be scored if the ball (hit by a batter) directly crosses the rear

-netting, including clearing the netting, without first striking the ground.
+boundary (behind the bowler) without first striking the ground.

 24. Wides and no balls will count as 2 runs and will not be bowled again except in